-Gunasekara et al. (2007) examined the environmental fate and toxicology of fipronil, a phenylpyrazole insecticide, and reported no evidence of hormetic effects, highlighting its straightforward toxic response in both target and non-target organisms.
+Gunasekara et al. (2007) examined the environmental fate and toxicology of effects, highlighting its straightforward toxic response in both target and non-target organisms.
 Similarly, Tingle et al. (2003) studied the effects of fipronil and other phenylpyrazoles on various invertebrates and found no signs of hormesis, observing instead a typical dose-dependent toxic response.
 Additionally, Hainzl and Casida (1996) investigated the mode of action of fipronil and concluded that it does not induce hormetic effects, as the insecticide consistently caused mortality without any low-dose stimulation effects in multiple insect species.